littledot/Permission-Nanny/README.md

 Permission Nanny will return a response in the form of a Bundle.
 The response will contain a status code which will tell you the user's decision.
-If the user authorizes the request, the response will contain the requested resources; otherwise it will contain an error message.
+If the user authorizes the request, the response will contain the requested resources; otherwise, it will contain an error message.

 # What resources are supported?